 K-State faculty judges select the top 10 presenters to represent K-State at the annual Capitol Graduate Research Summit (CGRS) in the spring.

-REGISTRATION AND ABSTRACT SUBMISSION WILL OPEN IN LATE SUMMER/EARLY FALL 2014
+REGISTRATION AND ABSTRACT SUBMISSION IS NOW OPEN

 - Participation Guidelines

 - Registration and Abstract Formatting Instructions

 - Abstract Template - DO NOT submit abstracts via email.
 Presenters will upload abstracts in the online registration accessible below.

 - Online Registration Form